haha54carol/react-animations/README.md

 # simple-react-animations

-> Easiest way to use animation in your Rect projects.
+> Easiest way to use animation in your React projects.

 ## Demo